04Deepanshu/HOSPITAL-MANAGEMENT-SYSTEM/README.md

 ```

 <br>
-4.1 __Phone no__ : This table contact details of Patients.
+      4.1. **Phone no** : This table contact details of Patients.
 Being multivalued, we make a separate table whose Patient Id(Patnt_Id) references Patient(Patient_Id).
 The patient Id and phone number together forms primary key.

 ```sql
 -- Table to store contact details of the patient.